Divorce Mediation Services in NYC

 Finally, finding a skilled mediator is key to preparing for divorce mediation.

 Many people who are divorcing inherently have difficulty communicating and struggle to compromise – if communicating and compromising were simple for the couple, they would likely be able to stay married.
 A talented mediator can often help even feuding couples to be successful at mediation, but the key is to make sure you have found a mediator who brings the right talents and abilities to your case.
-Marina Korsunskaya is a person you can really trust.
+Yulia Vangorodska is a person you can really trust.

 Mediation vs. Litigation